prachisarode95/Google-Earth-Engine-ChatGPT-Project/ChatGPT_Prompts_Exercise2.md

 ---

-## 🧪 Prompt Log Continued Exercise 2: Daily NO₂ Analysis and Time Series Visualization over New Delhi
+## 🧪 Prompt Log Continued: Daily NO₂ Analysis and Time Series Visualization over New Delhi

-In this exercise, you continue your role as an **Air Quality Researcher** using the **Google Earth Engine JavaScript API** to assess NO₂ concentration patterns over New Delhi throughout November 2023.
+In this exercise, you continue your role as an **Air Quality Researcher** using the **Google Earth Engine JavaScript API** to assess NO₂ concentration patterns over New Delhi throughout November 2024.

 ---